PrefectHQ/prefect/docs/core/idioms/conditional.md

 Sometimes you have parts of a flow that you only want to run under certain conditions.
-To support this, Prefect provides several built-in [tasks for control-flow](/core/task_library/control_flow.html) that you can use to add conditional branches to your flow.  branching structure of your flow.
+To support this, Prefect provides several built-in [tasks for control-flow](/core/task_library/control_flow.html) that you can use to add conditional branches to your flow.

 ## Running a task based on a condition

 Let's say you want to have a flow where different tasks are run based on the result of some conditional task.
-In normal python code this logic might look
+In normal Python code this logic might look
 like:

 ```python